Retuning radio astronomy for axion dark matter with neutron stars: General model

-I rely on Refs. \cite{Beloborodov_2012, Beloborodov_2013} to build up a minimal magnetar model as shown in Fig. \ref{fig_R3}: the rate of resonant scattering by relativistic charges that boosts multiplicity increases as particles ascend from $B\gg B_Q$ to $B \lesssim B_Q$.
+We rely on Refs. \cite{Beloborodov_2012, Beloborodov_2013} to build up a minimal magnetar model as shown in Fig. \ref{fig_R3}: the rate of resonant scattering by relativistic charges that boosts multiplicity increases as particles ascend from $B\gg B_Q$ to $B \lesssim B_Q$.
 As a result, the pair multiplicity of the outflow rises from $\pazocal{M} \sim 1$ to $\pazocal{M} \sim 100$.
 Although charges creation is mitigated at $B \sim 10^{13}$ G, the steady relativistic outflow maintains $\pazocal{M}$ roughly constant at higher altitudes along the field lines.
 For $\pazocal{M}\sim50$, the plasma Lorentz factor is $\gamma_p\sim100$ for $r/R_*\lesssim2$; $\gamma_p\sim10$ for $2\lesssim r/R_*\lesssim 10$; and $\gamma_p\sim1$ for $r/R_*\gtrsim10$.
-It has been suggested that the magnetic field may fall with altitude as $B\propto r^{-(2+p)}$ with $p<1$ in magnetars \cite{Thompson:2001ig}.
+According to \cite{Beloborodov_2012, Beloborodov_2013}, the relevance of the angle perceived by the observer during an observation may fade in comparison to the case of pulsars discussed in Sec. \ref{III} since $\gamma_p$ evolves from $\gamma_p\sim1$ to $\gamma_p \gg 1$ independently of the angle along a radial profile for a given $\pazocal{M}$.
+On the other hand, it has been suggested that the magnetic field may fall with altitude as $B\propto r^{-(2+p)}$ with $p<1$ in magnetars \cite{Thompson:2001ig}.
 The model developed throughout Sec. \ref{II} does not address corrections for the twisted fields of magnetars.
-However, following the example of \cite{Beloborodov_2013}, simulations with SGR 1745-2900 are performed in the limit of a weakly twisted field, i.e. $p\approx1$.
-Canonical dimensions for radius and mass are adopted for simulations of SGR 1745-2900 in Fig. \ref{fig_1}.
+However, following the example of \cite{Beloborodov_2013}, simulations with SGR 1745--2900 are here performed in the limit of a weakly twisted field, i.e. $p\approx1$.
+Canonical dimensions for radius and mass are adopted for simulations of SGR 1745--2900 in Fig. \ref{fig_1}.
 In Fig. \ref{fig_1}, the broadening of the band of interest from the microwave band to the millimeter range is noticeable.
+Interistingly, axion models inspired by QCD, with masses close to the meV, emerge as detectable from Earth under an optimistic scenario.